TheLeeLab/3D-printing/README.md

 This repository contains files for:
 * Nikon Ti-Eclipse filter cube
-* Nikon emission filter holder for 1 filters
+* Nikon emission filter holder for 1 filter
 * Nikon emission filter holder for 3 filters
 * _More to come ..._